 2013: Southbank Centre invites Aurora to play a leading role in its year-long celebration of 20th-century music The Rest is Noise, with five concerts in the Royal Festival Hall and Queen Elizabeth Hall.
 The project goes on to be one of the most talked-about classical music series of recent decades, with numerous programming awards.

 February 2014: A new recording relationship with Warner Classics is announced.
-The first disc in the series, Road Trip, goes on to win a prestigious German ECHO Classic Award in the ‘Classics without Frontiers’ category.
+The first disc in the series, Road Trip, goes on to win a prestigious German ECHO Klassik Award in the ‘Classics without Frontiers’ category.

 August 2014: As part of a BBC Proms performance, Aurora becomes the first professional orchestra in the modern era to perform a whole symphony entirely from memory (Mozart’s 40th).